What's Going On With Nvidia Stock? - NVIDIA (NASDAQ:NVDA)

 - https://events2.benzinga.com/chris-capre-webinar-wed-sept3-2025-registration/?utm_campaign=093025-webinar&utm_adType=zinger&utm_ad=090325

-NVIDIA Corp NVDA shares are trading lower Friday following reports of DeepSeek shifting to Huawei AI chips and Alibaba Group Holding Ltd – ADR BABA unveiling a new AI chip.
+NVIDIA Corp NVDA stock is trading lower Tuesday, caught in a broader tech sell-off as rising long-term interest rates spook investors.
+Here’s what you need to know.

-Investor focus has also shifted from another quarter of blockbuster earnings to softer forward guidance and deepening uncertainty over sales in China.
-Here’s what investors need to know.
+What To Know: The chipmaker's shares are lower in Tuesday trading as the 10-year Treasury yield climbed to 4.29%, creating pressure on high-growth, high P/E stocks.
+This macroeconomic headwind is making future earnings appear less valuable, prompting a retreat from tech sector leaders.

-What To Know: The company this week posted a strong second-quarter double beat, with revenue of $46.74 billion and adjusted earnings per share of $1.05, both surpassing Wall Street estimates.
+The downturn comes despite Nvidia recently posting another quarter of blockbuster earnings, with revenue of $46.74 billion and adjusted earnings of $1.05 per share surpassing Wall Street estimates.
+The company also announced a massive $60 billion share buyback program, signaling strong confidence in its future.

-Propelled by voracious demand for its AI processors, Data Center revenue surged an incredible 56% over the previous quarter.
-Nvidia also sought to reassure investors of its robust future by announcing a new $60 billion share buyback program.
+However, investor enthusiasm has been tempered by the company's forward guidance.
+While strong, the outlook was slightly softer than the most bullish analysts had hoped for.
+A key point of concern is the deepening uncertainty over sales in China, a critical market.
+Nvidia's guidance assumes no shipments of its high-performance H20 chips to the region, weighing on the stock's otherwise powerful growth narrative.

-Despite these impressive results, the stock faltered on the company’s outlook.
-Nvidia guided for third-quarter revenue in a range of $52.92 billion to $55.08 billion.
-The midpoint of this forecast fell slightly below the most bullish analyst expectations, exposing what one market watcher called the “first real crack” in the company's seemingly unstoppable growth narrative.
+This complex environment fuels a stark debate on Wall Street, with bulls like Wedbush analyst Dan Ives predicting a path to a $5 trillion valuation, while bears caution that an “AI bubble” could lead to a collapse if the technological revolution doesn’t fully materialize.
+For now, macroeconomic fears are eclipsing the company’s impressive operational results.

 How To Buy NVDA Stock